 A cooperative program between the Colleges of Engineering and Architecture leads to dual degrees from both colleges: a B.S. in Architecture and a B.S. in Civil Engineering.
-The Department of Civil and Environmental Engineering coordinates the program for WCOE.
+The Department of Civil, Environmental and Construction Engineering coordinates the program for WCOE.

 WCOE is divided into instructional departments that offer coursework and supervise degree programs.
 These departments are presented on the following pages along with a descriptive list of the courses offered by each department.
 The courses listed in individual curriculum tables are prescribed for the various degrees.
 The course arrangement for the freshman, sophomore, junior, and senior years is the recommended sequence of courses, whether students begin in the summer or during a long session.
 Before registration for each semester, a student should check course prerequisites carefully to include courses that are prerequisite to those needed the next semester.